-Senior Scholar, Office of Quality, Curriculum, and Assessment, AAC&U
+Senior Scholar, Office of Global Citizenship for Campus, Community, and Careers, AAC&U

 Susan Albertine is a senior scholar in the Office of Quality, Curriculum, and Assessment at AAC&U. She directed the LEAP States Initiative from 2008-2017 and led the Faculty Collaboratives project.
 She served as vice president of the Office of Diversity, Equity, and Student Success at AAC&U (2010-2016).
 In that role, she provided leadership for programs and activities related to college readiness and student success, and for the Making Excellence Inclusive initiative.